libbitcoin/libbitcoin-consensus/README.md

 # About

 This library includes the following 34 files considered to be bitcoin consensus-critical.
-These files are identical to those used in version 0.10.0 of the Satoshi client.
+These files are identical to those used in version 0.10.0 of the Satoshi client with one exception(*).

 ```
 src/amount.h